-Ed Large's research areas include nonlinear dynamical systems, auditory neuroscience, and music psychology.
-He uses theoretical modeling in conjunction with behavioral, neurophysiological and neuroimaging techniques to understand how people respond to complex, temporally structured sequences such as music and speech.
+Edward W. Large directs the directs the Music Dynamics Laboratory at University of Connecticut, where he is a Professor of Psychology and Professor of Physics.
+Ed received his Ph.D. from The Ohio State University in 1994, and he did his postdoctoral work at University of Pennsylvania.
+Ed’s research areas include music psychology, auditory neuroscience and nonlinear dynamical systems.
+He uses theoretical modeling in conjunction with behavioral, neurophysiological and neuroimaging techniques to understand how people respond to complex, temporally structured sequences of sound such as music and speech.
 He and his colleagues have pioneered the idea that attention is a dynamic, and inherently rhythmic process.
 He has applied these ideas to explain the rhythmic structure of music, and its interaction with brain dynamics.
 His current research projects include auditory pattern recognition and learning, perception of tonality in music, auditory brainstem neurodynamics, cortical dynamics of attention, perception of rhythm in music and speech, rhythmic interactions in nonhuman primates and emotional communication in music.
-Ed received his Ph.D. from The Ohio State University in 1994, and he did his postdoctoral work at University of Pennsylvania.
-He is currently Professor of Complex Systems and Brain Sciences at Florida Atlantic University, where he was named Researcher of the Year in 2008.
 He serves as Associate Editor of Frontiers in Auditory Cognitive Neuroscience and Music Perception, and on the Scientific Advisory Board of the Institute for Music and Neurologic Function.
 He has previously served on the boards of the Society for Music Perception and Cognition and the Fulbright Association of South Florida.
 He is a National Science Foundation CAREER Award winner and a Fulbright Scholar.

 Peter Q. Pfordresher is associate professor of psychology and head of the cognitive area at the University at Buffalo, the State University of New York.
 He holds a BA from Georgetown University, an MSc from University College London and a PhD from the Ohio State University, all in psychology.
 His research focuses on the relationship between perception and action in the context of music and has appeared in journals such as Music Perception, Psychological Review, and the Journal of Experimental Psychology: Human Perception and Performance.
 Specific lines of research include the role of auditory feedback in music performance, sensorimotor bases of poor-pitch singing, cognitive mechanisms for retrieval of music during performance, and the interplay between melody and rhythm during perception and production.
 He is co-author (with Siu-Lan Tan and Rom Harré) of the recent textbook Psychology of Music: From Sound to Significance (Psychology Press, 2010).
 His service to the field includes serving as associate editor for two journals: Music Perception and Psychological Research,and as a consulting editor for Attention, Perception & Psychophysics.